librenms/librenms/doc/Extensions/Services.md

 List of pre installed plugins in the format: \<GUI name\> - \<documentation URL\>

 Most of these are from [monitoring-plugins.org](https://www.monitoring-plugins.org/doc/man/index.html).

-Any plugin with the prefix "check_" have that stripped out when displaying in the "Add Serice" GUI "Type" dropdown list.
+Plugins will only load if they are prefixed with "check_" and they have that stripped out when displaying in the "Add Serice" GUI "Type" dropdown list.

 * ajp -
 * apt -